MihinMUD/ateTooMuch/README.md

 # Ate too much!?

-Is a game where you the player move left and right trying to catch the falling apples from sky (haven??).
+Is a game where you move left and right trying to catch the apples falling from sky (haven??).
 3 misses and you are out!

 ## More info